javalabgit/adk/README.md

 source venv/bin/activate  # On Windows: venv\Scripts\activate
 Install the required Python packages:

-pip install fastapi matplotlib seaborn pandas google-adk
+###pip install fastapi matplotlib seaborn pandas google adk
 ##📝 Standard libraries like os and webbrowser do not need to be installed separately.

 ##🚀 Step 2: Launch the ADK Web UI